anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 extension identifier or using other signaling methods.

-In this scenario, clients that are not updated to recognize the new elements should simply ignore them.
+In this scenario, clients that are not updated to recognize the new elements would simply ignore them.
 This is true for all non-breaking changes (see (#nonbreaking_changes)).

 However, when such changes are made, the extension MUST describe